Guide to Drumsticks

 There's a couple of different rules of thought when it comes to this.
 Some drummers prefer to use a much heavier stick for practicing, and then a lighter stick when playing live.
 Using a heavy stick (like a 2B) will help to develop the muscle groups faster that are used when you sit down to play.
 However, myself and many others simply use the same type of stick for practice and live performances.
 This means you get used to the sticks feel and will be comfortable when drumming at home, in the studio, and in a live situation.

-About Brushes
+ABout Brushes

 A brush is made up of a number of separate strands/wires - usually either metal, nylon or plastic - that connect to a handle.
 On many modern pairs of brushes, these wires can be extended or shortened at will, allowing you to alter your sound.
 They're much quieter than a normal pair of drumsticks.
 This makes them perfect for more intimate venues and lower volume musical scenarios.